Ridhwana/rails/guides/source/active_record_querying.md

 Eager Loading Associations
 --------------------------

-Eager loading is the mechanism for loading the associated records of the objects returned by `ActiveRecord::Relation` using as few queries as possible.
+Eager loading is the mechanism for loading the associated records of the objects returned by `ActiveRecord::Relation` using the most performant queries possible.

 ### N + 1 Queries Problem